 Cooperation

 If you use github, then you can directly edit this document in the original markdown format (and if you write R code, then you can add, modify or comment the code), which will then be converted to the Word Doc, Google Doc, PDF, epub formats.
-Our experience with technical documentation show that they are the most usable in html mini website or intranet formats, because that makes the structure and hypertext links more transparent.
+Our experience with technical documentation shows that they are the most usable in html mini website or intranet formats, because that makes the structure and hypertext links more transparent.

 Working in the shared Google Doc: This is in fact an MS Word version of this document, which can be converted in Google Doc to Google Doc format.
 The advantage of working in Google Doc is that several people can edit, comment, question the files.
-The disadvantage is that the agreed changes and insertions / deletions must be re-created manually in the Rmarkdown .Rmd file.
+The disadvantage is that the agreed changes and insertions / deletions must be re-created manually in the RMarkdown .Rmd file.

 Working directly in the .Rmd file: The advantage of editing directly the .Rmd file is that simultaneous changes can be made by several contributors, which can be automatically merged and added to all html, epub, doc, formats.
 Of course, editing, commenting the R code is only possible in this way.

-This documentation is present in the https://github.com/dataobservatory-eu/arabbarometer private repo.
-Its private status means that it is available for contributors who were granted access to it by Daniel from his team, or indirectly, via Michael’s instructions.
+The documentation is present in the https://github.com/dataobservatory-eu/arabbarometer private repo.
+Its private status means that it is available for contributors who were granted access by Daniel, or indirectly, via Michael’s instructions.
 It is a safe, private working environment that is not visible for the rest of the world.
 If you contribute, please fork it and send pull requests instead of directly working in this repo.

 Daniel as antaldaniel gave access to: